xMefy/xMefy/README.md

 ## 📝 My most interesting projects

-* [**Mefy's APIs**](https://mefysapi.tk) — a website to get APIs that you need, and obviously, to pay at the end of the month based on how much requests you made.
+* [**Mefy's APIs**](https://mefysapi.tk) — a website to get APIs for your needs, and obviously, to pay at the end of the month based on how much requests you've made.
 * [**The Inazuma Pit**](https://discord.gg/9qnwUqkm9Y) — a full remake of the Hypixel minigame, The Pit.

 ## 📱 Contact me